jhomarolo/aws-secret-to-env/README.md

 # aws-secret-to-env

-Essa lib JavaScript tem o objetivo de buscar credenciais de acesso armazenadas no serviço da AWS chamado AWS Secrets Manager e gerar um arquivo .env que contém as variáveis de ambiente necessárias para o desenvolvimento de sua aplicação.
+This JavaScript library aims to fetch access credentials stored in AWS service called AWS Secrets Manager and generate a .env file that contains the necessary environment variables for the development of your application.

 ### Using